Alexandra Stenson is an English Soprano of Irish descent, born in Nottinghamshire.

 Alexandra has recently been awarded a grant from The Kathleen Trust, The Francis Bernard Caunt Trust, Talent Unlimited and sponsorship from Derek Wileman towards her tuition fees at GSMD.
 She was a finalist in the 2014 Susan Longfield Award and a Prize Winner at the Courtney Kenny Award 2013.
 Other awards include a Grant from Mansfield Council 2013, 14 and 15, a scholarship from The Guildhall Trust and The County Cup from Selston Music Festival 2012.

 Alexandra is also an experienced chorister; a current member of the Philharmonia Chorus and an ex member of Cantamus Girls Choir, she has sung all over the world.
 Venues include the Royal Albert Hall, Royal Festival Hall, Barbican Hall in London and venues in Spain, Belgium, Germany, Poland, Singapore and Malaysia.
-Upcoming choral appearances include Brahms Requiem at Kings College Cambridge and Mahler 8 at the Palau de la Musica, Valencia.
+Upcoming choral appearances include the Grand Opera Gala at the Royal Festival Hall in June and a tour to Germany in August, both with the Philharmonia Chorus.

 Alexandra is grateful to The Guildhall Trust, The Kathleen Trust, Talent Unlimited, The Francis Bernard Caunt Education Trust, Mansfield District Council, Derek Wileman, William Smith, the Selston Music Festival Committee and Serena Fenwick for their support.
 Alexandra would like to give special mention to the late Serena Fenwick, without whom she would not be where she is today.